nighthawkcoders/teacher_portfolio/_posts/2023-11-28-CSSE-platforms.md

 courses: { csse: {week: 15} }
 ---

-### Spawning and Synchronization
+### Platforms and Walls
-Make a lesson and code around jumping onto platforms.
-Integrate ideas so they can be adapted by Teacher project.
+Make a lesson and code around jumping onto platforms, and jumping over walls.
+There were a lot of challenges with Platform and how it stops/interacts with Gravity.
+Altering techniques used could be part of the investigation.
+Integrate ideas so they can be adapted by the Teacher project.

-Provided in code is the beginning of a tube obstacle.
-This is a new GameObject class.
-Review logic to detect when the player interacts with the obstacle.
-This ultimately triggers a Callback that ends the level.
+Provided is the code for Platform.js, JumpPlatform.js, BlockPlatform.js.
+These all inherit properties from the GameObject class.
+Review logic to detect when the player interacts with the platform.

-Introduce platforms for jumping and avoiding enemies.
-Obtain coins and scoring points.
+Use platforms to avoid enemies or obtain points by capturing coins, etc.  There could be advancements like floating platforms.

 ## Resources
+As an idea for enhancement is
 [ptatformer spawing platforms](https://www.google.com/search?q=ptatformer+spawing+platforms&oq=ptatformer+spawing+platforms&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIJCAEQIRgKGKAB0gEJMTQxMjRqMWo5qAIAsAIA&sourceid=chrome&ie=UTF-8)